leallysmith/ETALHowTo/docs/Digitizing Riverscapes/index.md

 Create a page for the entire tutorial as a whole

+Create a photo gallery (in google photos for speed?) that displays various digitized sites, including difficult calls, to help calibrate new techs

 Generate links for all of the below

 Digitizing in QGIS